Fullchee/notes/docs/inner-work/a-history-of-the-world-since-1300.md

 Height for men: 5’5, shorter lives and shorter people

 Exceptions of small elites on top of social pyramids

 Adam Smith’s the Wealth of Nations in 1776

-**Wealth: Product of human effort above and beyond what is necessary to survive**
+**Wealth: Product of human effort above and beyond what's necessary to survive**

 **1.2 - The Wealth of Villages**

 The Corn Harvest: People portrayed lived in subsistence level

 Villages could produce non essential goods, weapons, cloth,

-Non essential: Sapphron in Spain, cinnamon in Sri Lanka, pepper in India; light and expensive
+Non essential: Saffron in Spain, cinnamon in Sri Lanka, pepper in India; light and expensive

 Trading for others, villages produce these preciosities for others, not for their own use

 	Long chain of trade

 China: Powerful Hub of early globalization